ajknowles11/CGPGame5/README.md

-# (TODO: your game's title)
+# Firelight

-Author: (TODO: your name)
+Author: Andrew Knowles

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This game is about placing firewood around a mountain in a third person, orthographic view.
+There's no fire yet but there's a walkmesh and custom terrain and textures for the player and mountain.

 Screen Shot: